dasanchez/dasanchez.github.io/posts/01_LE_Wallet.md

 ---
 [Home](/)

-# Laser Engraving with Inkscape
+# Laser Engraving a Wallet

 For my first post, I will outline a workflow for laser engraving using [Inkscape](https://inkscape.org) with an [Epilog Helix](https://www.epiloglaser.ca/products/legend-laser-series.htm) laser system in mind.